Connecticut Counseling License Requirements

 How long does it take to become a Licensed Professional Counselor in Connecticut?

 The time it takes to become an LPC depends on many factors.
-For most people, it takes about four years to get a bachelor’s degree, one to two years to get a master’s degree, and about two years to accumulate the necessary supervised work experience, take the exam, submit the application.
-So from the time you begin your bachelor’s degree, it can take eight years or more to get licensed.
+For most people, it takes about four years to get a bachelor’s degree, one to two years to get a master’s degree, and about two years to accumulate the necessary supervised work experience, take the exam, and submit the application.
+In total, it can take eight years or more to earn licensure from the time you begin your bachelor’s degree.

 Can I become an LPC in Connecticut with an online degree?

-Yes, it is possible to become an LPC with an online degree, but it is important to make sure your program of choice is regionally accredited and approved by the licensing board for your chosen license.
-If you choose a program that meets these standards, then an online degree in counseling can be a convenient way to start your career.
+Yes, it is possible to become an LPC with an online degree, but your program of choice must be regionally accredited and approved by the licensing board for your chosen license.
+As long as you choose a program that meets these standards, then an online degree in counseling can be a convenient way to start your career.

 How much do school counselors in Connecticut make?

-According to the BLS, the category of educational, guidance, school, and vocational counselors earn the highest average salary of any counseling group in the state, $65,510 per year.3
+According to the BLS, the category of educational, guidance, career counselors, and advisors (including school counselors) earn the highest average salary of any counseling group in the state, $68,660 per year.3

 1. Bureau of Labor Statistics Occupational Employment and Wages, May 2021 Substance Abuse, Behavioral Disorder, and Mental Health Counselors: https://www.bls.gov/oes/current/oes211018.htm